Sim2Real

 API heartbeat loss is not a Damping failsafe.

-If the heartbeat is lost during API authority while a mimic mode is active, the node returns to manual authority, zeros the velocity command for that control tick, and switches to Velocity.
+If the heartbeat is lost during API authority, the node returns to manual authority and zeros the velocity command for that control tick.

 Policy Location and Mode Switching Configuration